 In keeping with our Presidential Visits to Rochester (BELOW), on November 2nd, 1940 Franklin Roosevelt delivered an extemporaneous speech at the downtown railroad station.

 During the campaign, the primary issue was the war in Europe in which France had fallen to Nazi Germany in May.
 Both Roosevelt and Wilkie knew that America had little appetite to become deeply involved in another foreign war.
 Three days before Roosevelt spoke in Rochester, in Boston he made a famous campaign promise:

 I have said this before, but I shall say it again and again and again: Your boys are not going to be sent into any foreign wars.

 When Roosevelt spoke at the train station platform, he addressed a crowd that was more isolationist than not.
 When America joined the First World War about twenty years earlier, Rochester did not beat the war drums loudly.
 See One hundred years ago when America entered the War to End All Wars.
 And Rochester.

 In his address at the train station, Roosevelt did not quite echo his rhetorical flourish three days earlier in Boston.
 He did say, hoping to reassure Rochestarians who did not want their boys sent overseas:

 Roosevelt won the 1940 election fairly handily, but not as decisively as in 1932 and 1936.
-Many felt he should not run for an unprecedented third term which kept his vote totals down.
+Many felt he should not run for an unprecedented third term — a point made by Willkie in Rochester — keeping Roosevelt’s vote totals down.

 Today, November 1940 almost feels like a calm period in which there were hopes the European war could become a stalemate leading to some armistice.
 But then Germany invade the Soviet Union in June 1941 and Japan attacked Pearl Harbor in December 1941.